 Sault College proudly received six out of a possible six fully met quality standards in the 2014 Audit and is preparing for our next audit in 2019.

 Sault College believes that regular program review is important in order to provide innovative academic programs that assure teaching and learning quality and that respond to industry and student needs.
 Each Sault College program completes an Annual Program Review to ensure the currency and relevance of all of our programming.
 The Annual Program Review process informs the need for comprehensive program review.

 Key Performance Indicators

-At Sault College, the office of Academic Quality Assurance leads the measurement and reporting of the five KPIs:
+At Sault College, the office of Quality Assurance leads the data collection, analysis and reporting of the five KPIs:

 - Graduation Rate